 App makers offer an incredibly diverse array of options to customize your Android phone, with launchers ranging from minimalist skins to those that put an explosive array of color on your smartphone.
 A good launcher can give your phone a total makeover, from changing the look and feel with different icons and themes, to adding new functionality such as smart folders and search assistants.
-With Android Oreo coming to more phones and the Pixel launcher getting a new look with the Pixel 2, here's a closer look some of the best Android launchers on the market right now.
+With Android Oreo arriving on a growing number of phones and the Pixel launcher getting a new look with last year's Pixel 2, here's a closer look some of the best Android launchers on the market right now.

 Let's start with the default launcher, or at least the one that comes on your phone if you get one of Google's Pixel phones.
 Pixel Launcher is clean and fast.
 It also might remind you a little bit of iOS with the new round icon design and translucent menu bar at the bottom.
+Pixel Launcher sports features like notification dots, long-press shortcut support, a favorites bar, app suggestions, and of course, quick access to Google search.
 It’s only for Google’s phones, though with a little trickery you can sideload the APK yourself and give it a try.
 (In fact, we've got instructions on how to do so for both the Galaxy S8 and LG G6.)
-Google is introducing a number of interface changes with last fall's Pixel 2 updates, such as a dock search bar, notification dots, and more, so the Pixel launcher is going to be among the first to see this new wave of features.

 Even if you don't have a Pixel phone, you can still field some of the newest Android Oreo-style features with the free and open source Lawnchair project.
 Lawnchair provides a mostly stock experience mirroring the Pixel launcher, with its Oreo shortcuts and app notification dots.
 But it also includes support for app icon packs, configurable icon and grid sizes, dock customizations and more.
 A Lawnfeed add-on also provides Google Now support if you want it.